In this episode you’ll hear

 May Lyon is a Melbourne-based composer whose work wavers between complexity and simplicity, darkness and light.
-In this wide-ranging interview she speaks to interviewer Matthew Lorenzon about her interest in mathematics, anthropology, and how she stays focused while working in noisy cafes.
+In this wide-ranging interview May speaks to interviewer Matthew Lorenzon about an interest in mathematics, anthropology, and how to stay focused while working in noisy cafes.

 In the words of the composer:

 “New music is important because if you lose new music, you lose history as well.”

 Music in this Episode